← Back to 史記

 使

-The Son of Heaven then thought of Bu Shi's words, summoned and appointed Shi as Palace Attendant, granted him the nobility rank of left commoner chief, granted him ten qing of fields, announced it to the world, and made it clearly known.
+The Son of Heaven then recalled Bu Shi's words, summoned and appointed Shi as Palace Attendant, granted him the rank of Left Chief of the Multitude, granted ten qing of fields, and proclaimed it to the realm, so all would know.

 25